Create and open snapshots

 On the Home tab, find the process that you are going to profile.
 Right-click it, then select Attach IntelliJ Profiler

 The profiler will detach and save the snapshot automatically when the process terminates.
 Otherwise, if you want to leave the process running and only detach the profiler, you can do that manually.

 In the Profiler tool window, navigate to the tab that has opened for the process you are profiling and click Stop Profiling and Show Results.

 The snapshot will open right away.
 Also, if you want to access it later, you can find it on the Home tab of the Profiler tool window.
 From this tab, you can view the recent snapshots or open snapshots that are stored elsewhere on your hard drive.

 By default, the snapshots are stored in the user home directory.
 If you prefer another location, you can change that.

 On the Home tab, click More, then select Change Snapshot Folder.

 By default IntelliJ Profiler only collects Java stack traces, but it can also collect native call data.
 This is useful for cases when you need to look into JNI calls, garbage collection, JIT compiler operation, and so on.

 Include native samples in the snapshot

-Press Ctrl+Alt+S to open the IDE settings and select Collect native calls checkbox..
+Press Control+Alt+S to open the IDE settings and then select Collect native calls checkbox..
 Select the